Europe moves to banking union with blueprint for failing lenders

 Instead, euro zone ministers agreed that banks will pay into funds for the closure of failed lenders, amassing roughly 55 billion euros ($76 billion) over 10 years.

-French Finance Minister Pierre Moscovici is one of many ministers who still harbor hopes that Germany will make further concessions in talks over the coming weeks.
+French Finance Minister Pierre Moscovici is one of many ministers who still harbour hopes that Germany will make further concessions in talks over the coming weeks.

 “We wanted a backstop,” he said.
 “We are working on its definition, which will evolve over time with several possibilities.”

-Schaeuble, however, emphasized that new rules to impose losses “first and foremost” on a failing bank’s investors and creditors reduced the need for governments to step in.
+Schaeuble, however, emphasised that new rules to impose losses “first and foremost” on a failing bank’s investors and creditors reduced the need for governments to step in.

 Jeroen Dijsselbloem, the Dutch finance minister who chairs meetings of euro zone finance ministers, also said this new order had overtaken the need for any joint backstop.